Insider Selling: Atlassian (NASDAQ:TEAM) Director Sells 7,665 Shares of Stock

 - On Wednesday, October 15th, Scott Farquhar sold 7,665 shares of Atlassian stock.
 The shares were sold at an average price of $151.83, for a total value of $1,163,776.95.

-A number of hedge funds have recently bought and sold shares of the stock.
-Norges Bank bought a new stake in shares of Atlassian during the 2nd quarter worth approximately $377,794,000.
-Artisan Partners Limited Partnership raised its stake in shares of Atlassian by 66.3% during the 2nd quarter.
-Artisan Partners Limited Partnership now owns 3,878,133 shares of the technology company’s stock worth $787,610,000 after purchasing an additional 1,545,546 shares in the last quarter.
-Nuveen LLC bought a new stake in shares of Atlassian during the 1st quarter worth approximately $327,665,000.
-AQR Capital Management LLC boosted its stake in shares of Atlassian by 145.6% during the 1st quarter.
-AQR Capital Management LLC now owns 1,715,287 shares of the technology company’s stock worth $354,858,000 after acquiring an additional 1,016,902 shares during the period.
-Finally, Swedbank AB boosted its stake in shares of Atlassian by 139.6% during the 3rd quarter.
-Swedbank AB now owns 1,372,976 shares of the technology company’s stock worth $219,264,000 after acquiring an additional 800,000 shares during the period.
-94.45% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in the company.
+Vanguard Group Inc. lifted its position in Atlassian by 6.0% during the 3rd quarter.
+Vanguard Group Inc. now owns 18,479,561 shares of the technology company’s stock worth $2,951,186,000 after acquiring an additional 1,049,483 shares during the period.
+Baillie Gifford & Co. raised its stake in shares of Atlassian by 7.1% in the first quarter.
+Baillie Gifford & Co. now owns 8,694,755 shares of the technology company’s stock worth $1,845,114,000 after purchasing an additional 573,696 shares during the last quarter.
+Artisan Partners Limited Partnership lifted its holdings in shares of Atlassian by 66.3% during the second quarter.
+Artisan Partners Limited Partnership now owns 3,878,133 shares of the technology company’s stock worth $787,610,000 after purchasing an additional 1,545,546 shares during the period.
+Massachusetts Financial Services Co.
+MA boosted its position in Atlassian by 21.8% in the first quarter.
+Massachusetts Financial Services Co.
+MA now owns 3,440,813 shares of the technology company’s stock valued at $730,175,000 after buying an additional 616,071 shares during the last quarter.
+Finally, Voya Investment Management LLC boosted its position in Atlassian by 24.1% in the first quarter.
+Voya Investment Management LLC now owns 2,695,889 shares of the technology company’s stock valued at $571,894,000 after buying an additional 523,035 shares during the last quarter.
+94.45% of the stock is owned by institutional investors and hedge funds.

-Several equities research analysts have issued reports on the company.
-The Goldman Sachs Group restated a “buy” rating and issued a $260.00 price target on shares of Atlassian in a report on Friday, October 31st.
-Citigroup restated a “buy” rating on shares of Atlassian in a report on Wednesday, October 22nd.
-Capital One Financial downgraded Atlassian from an “overweight” rating to an “equal weight” rating and set a $211.00 price target for the company. in a report on Wednesday, July 16th.
-Zacks Research upgraded Atlassian from a “strong sell” rating to a “hold” rating in a report on Monday.
-Finally, Canaccord Genuity Group restated a “buy” rating and issued a $230.00 price target on shares of Atlassian in a report on Wednesday, October 22nd.
-One investment analyst has rated the stock with a Strong Buy rating, twenty have issued a Buy rating, nine have given a Hold rating and one has given a Sell rating to the stock.
-According to MarketBeat, Atlassian currently has a consensus rating of “Moderate Buy” and an average target price of $239.44.
+TEAM has been the topic of a number of analyst reports.
+Canaccord Genuity Group reaffirmed a “buy” rating and issued a $230.00 price objective on shares of Atlassian in a research report on Wednesday, October 22nd.
+Bank of America began coverage on shares of Atlassian in a report on Tuesday, September 23rd.
+They issued a “neutral” rating and a $200.00 price target on the stock.
+BMO Capital Markets upped their price target on Atlassian from $190.00 to $195.00 and gave the stock an “outperform” rating in a research report on Friday, October 31st.
+Capital One Financial lowered Atlassian from an “overweight” rating to an “equal weight” rating and set a $211.00 price objective for the company. in a report on Wednesday, July 16th.
+Finally, Wells Fargo & Company initiated coverage on Atlassian in a research report on Tuesday, September 30th.
+They issued an “overweight” rating and a $216.00 price objective for the company.
+One analyst has rated the stock with a Strong Buy rating, twenty have given a Buy rating, nine have given a Hold rating and one has given a Sell rating to the company’s stock.
+According to MarketBeat.com, Atlassian has an average rating of “Moderate Buy” and a consensus target price of $239.44.

 Atlassian Company Profile